 Volunteer your time to assist visitors and protect the park.
 Among the possibilities are:

 Camp hosts assist park visitors with registration, information, and firewood sales.
 They may also help the maintenance staff with minor projects.
 Each camp host should be willing to volunteer a minimum of 30 hours per week including weekends and holidays.
 Hosts must provide their own self-contained RV or trailer.
-For more information, click here, contact the ranger station at 415-488-9897 or send an email to firstname.lastname@example.org.
+For more information, click here, contact the ranger office at 415-488-0291 or send an email to firstname.lastname@example.org.

 The Tamalpais Lands Collaborative, also known as One Tam, offers volunteer opportunities in the region that includes Taylor.
 See the One Tam website for details.